g-guerzoni/cursor-request-counter-browser-extension/README.md

 ### v2.0.0
 - Refactoring the entire codebase by organizing the folder structures and splitting files.
-- Feat: Creating a bundle while building with webpack.
+- Feat: Creating bundles while building with webpack.

 ### v1.1.0
 - Feat: Introducing usage based limits and pricing